theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-custom-connector.md

 ### Automatic Setup
 1. Open the *powerbi* folder located in the Xtract Univesal installation directory.
-2. Run the *install-connector* PowerShell script.
+2. Run the *install-connector* PowerShell script. <br>
 This script copies the *XtractUniversalExtension.pqx* file to the *[Documents]\Power BI Desktop\Custom Connectors* folder.
 The script creates the folder first if it doesn't exist.
-3. Run the *trust-connector* PowerShell script.
+3. Run the *trust-connector* PowerShell script. <br>
 This script modifies the registry at HKLM:\SOFTWARE\Policies\Microsoft\Power BI Desktop\.
 The script adds or modifies the registry value *TrustedCertificateThumbprints* with the thumbprint of the *XtractUniversalExtension.pqx* file.
 This procedure follows Microsoft's recommendations for [trusting third-party connectors](https://docs.microsoft.com/en-us/power-bi/desktop-trusted-third-party-connectors).

 ### Connecting Power BI with Xtract Universal